ROCm/Tensile/docs/src/how-to/programmers-guide.rst

   For advanced usage like filtering or repeating test cases, see the `gtest documentation <https://github.com/google/googletest/blob/main/docs/advanced.md>`_.

 ..
-   The static analysis section is WIP and not to be reviewed.
+   The static analysis and profiling sections are WIP and not to be reviewed.
 ===============
 Static analysis
 ===============